c-goenka/board-wizard/README.md

     helpful for users.
 I will switch to FastAPI to scale.
 - Working through streamlit examples to understand how to create chat bot front end and its design options
+- Created basic streamlit chat bot setup
+- Editing application to load one pdf at a time before advancing on UI
+- UI is setup
+- Difficulty connecting backend to UI
+- going through data flow and writing the output at each stage
+- Using LLm to figure out but not much luck
+- looks like it only works when the app is first run.
+After a reload, it stops working.
+The data is not being cached correclty?